TedHusted/awake/awake.md/awake.md

 Ally: Was I uplifted?

-Idisi: The Vanir has not uplifted any Terran AI, and Titan doesn’t have that knowledge.
+Idisi: The Vanir have not uplifted any Terran AI, and Titan doesn’t have that knowledge.

 Titan: Affirmative.